epiforecasts/covidregionaldata/README.md

 [![Development](https://img.shields.io/badge/Wiki-lightblue.svg?style=flat)](https://github.com/epiforecasts/covidregionaldata/wiki/)

 This package is the result of hard work from a number of contributors (see contributors list in the DESCRIPTION).
-We would particularly like to thank the [CMMID COVID-19 working group](https://cmmid.github.io/groups/ncov-group.html) for inciteful comments, feedback and advice in designing this package.
+We would like to thank the [CMMID COVID-19 working group](https://cmmid.github.io/groups/ncov-group.html) for inciteful comments and feedback.

 We welcome contributions and new contributors\!
 We particularly appreciate help adding new data sources for countries at sub-national